 The case study I have selected hinges on a document, and for this reason, two documents play a particularly important role.
 The study by Curram et al. (2019) on investment in very high capacity networks is comparatively recent and by virtue of its design (based on interviews with telecommunications providers) and institutional context (contracted by BEREC) can be considered fairly settled knowledge about how telecommunications providers approach deployment and investment.
 The broadband strategy of Burgenland (Amt der Burgenländischen Landesregierung, 2021), on the other hand, does not seek to contribute to a knowledge base.
-Instead, the strategy aims to make a difference by initiating fibre optics networks deployment, setting out goals and also making a specific entity responsible for reaching these goals: in short, the strategy is explicitly performative (Gherardi, 2019).
+Instead, the strategy aims to make a difference by initiating fibre optics networks deployment, setting out goals and making a specific entity responsible for reaching these goals: in short, the strategy is explicitly performative (Gherardi, 2019).

 My approach to documents focuses on their role in practices (Prior, 2008).
 The questions I have asked are therefore, how is demand enacted in a particular way through a document?
 Which role do various documents play in shaping and legitimising practices of demand?
-To understand the role of these documents within their community, I particularly paid attention to which documents were referenced and how research participants related to them.
+To understand the role of these documents within their community, I particularly paid attention to which documents were referenced telecommunications is represented in BEREC and participates in its working groups.

+BEREC is the Body of European Regulators of Electronic Communications and facilitates the harmonised implementation of the legal framework for telecommunications.
+Every regulatory authority responsible for and how research participants related to them.
 For example, during my research, the funding guidelines of BMF and FFG came up as important conceptual tools, as well as the broadband atlas.
 Together, these documents shape how demand is conceptualised geographically, while also mediating relations between different broadband technologies.
 Additionally, the funding guidelines - a part of the funding programme - enact a particular temporality for broadband deployment: the rhythms of funding become the rhythms of project planning.